GenisGE/popgen/Exercise in estimating nucleotide diversity_2019.md

 Now open **R**.
 Paste in the following commands to read in the frequency output from PLINK (again, try to understand the code, do not hesitate to ask an instructor, or Google, if in doubt):

-\# Read in each of the frequency files

 ```
 # Read in each of the frequency files